Incognito/rumprun_wiki_wiki/Tutorial:-Getting-Started.md

 * rump kernel components
 * hypercall implementation for POSIX'y userspace (allows rump kernels to run in userspace)
 * application stack support (allows POSIX applications, i.e. "userspace", to run on rump kernels)
-* a selection of userland utilities
+* a selection of userland utilities, mostly configuration-oriented (think `ifconfig` etc.)

 Note the subtle difference between the second and the third bullet point.
 Essentially we are layering the rump kernel onto the host userspace, and a guest userspace on top of the rump kernel.
 One might question why you would want to run a second userspace.
-One valid scenario is when you want to use a rump kernel in userspace, e.g. as a userspace network stack.
-We already mentioned the second valid scenario: to serve as a convenient testing/development platform and help you ramp up for embedded/cloud platforms.
+One valid scenario is when you want to use a rump kernel in userspace, e.g. as a userspace network stack -- you need the guest userspace for easy configuration of the rump kernel (again, think `ifconfig`).
+We already mentioned a second valid scenario: to serve as a convenient testing/development platform and help you ramp up for embedded/cloud platforms.

-In any case, the build is a matter of running a script:
+In any case, the build is a matter of cloning the repo and running a script:

 ```
 git clone http://repo.rumpkernel.org/rumprun